Automatic Traffic Scenario Conversion from OpenSCENARIO to CommonRoad: Conversion from OpenSCENARIO to CommonRoad

 The implementation of our OpenSCENARIO to CommonRoad converter is presented in Alg.~\ref{alg:main}.
 We begin by creating a lanelet network (see line~\ref{alg:openDrive}) based on the OpenDRIVE file associated with OpenSCENARIO.
 This is accomplished by calling $\Call{convertOpendriveToLanelets}{}$ described in \cite[Alg.~1]{althoff2018automatic}.
 Afterwards, a simulation core is used, as described in detail later, to obtain trajectories of all simulated obstacles (see line~\ref{alg:sim}).
 Then we build a CommonRoad scenario by aggregating the lanelet network and the obstacles (see line~\ref{alg:build_scenario}).
 To construct the planning problem, we either employ the predefined ego vehicle in OpenSCENARIO or allow the user to select a vehicle as the ego vehicle (see line~\ref{alg:ego}).
 In line~\ref{alg:plan}, the planning problem is formulated, e.g., based on the trajectory of the ego vehicle or the scenario descriptions.
 The conversion ends with writing the CommonRoad scenario in an XML file (see line~\ref{alg:write}).

 To orchestrate and execute the dynamic elements defined by OpenSCENARIO (cf. Sec.~\ref{subsec:vs}), we utilize esmini as the simulator in line~\ref{alg:sim} of Alg.~\ref{alg:main} because: \begin{enumerate} \item reusing mature software reduces the complexity of the software structure and modularizes the framework; \item esmini is more lightweight compared to, e.g., CARLA, yet has relatively high OpenSCENARIO coverage; \item esmini has an interface for SUMO vehicle controllers and can send and receive OSI data, providing flexibility and real-time capabilities for traffic simulation; and \item esmini provides a Python interface, which aligns with CommonRoad and many OpenSCENARIO tools. \end{enumerate} During the simulation, the states of dynamic obstacles are collected at each frame in the global coordinate system of the converted lanelet network.
 By default, the esmini simulation ends as soon as all triggered elements (cf. Fig.~\ref{fig:openscenario}) are completed.
-To prevent simulations from running indefinitely due to the absence of \texttt{StopTrigger} elements, we establish an upper time limit $t_{\max}$ for the scenario duration. {Furthermore, we offer the possibility to increase the converter's interactivity through the User Datagram Protocol interface of esmini, which facilitates the incorporation of external driver models.}
+To prevent simulations from running indefinitely due to the absence of \texttt{StopTrigger} elements, we establish an upper time limit $t_{\max}$ for the scenario duration. {Furthermore, we offer the possibility to increase the interactivity of the converter through the UDP interface of esmini, which facilitates the incorporation of external driver models.}

 After the simulation ends, the esmini Python binding is used to retrieve the information and states of all scenario objects and convert them to CommonRoad types.
-Tab.~\ref{tab:conversion} lists how we transform OpenSCENARIO obstacles to CommonRoad classes.
-To match the required time step size $\Delta t$ of the CommonRoad scenario, esmini trajectories may need to be downsampled or upsampled, e.g., using methods from \cite[Sec.~3.3]{wang2020coupling}.
+Tab.~\ref{tab:conversion} lists the transformation relation from OpenSCENARIO to CommonRoad obstacles.
+To match the required time step size $\Delta t$ of the CommonRoad scenario, esmini trajectories may need to be resampled, e.g., using methods from \cite[Sec.~3.3]{wang2020coupling}.